timsnyder/conda-docs/docs/source/build_tutorials/pkgs2.rst

 In your browser, go to  https://github.com/conda/conda-recipes/ .

-In the top search box, search for the package named "pyfaker."
-In the search results, you will see a link to the ``pyfaker/meta.yaml`` file.
+In the top search box, search for the package named "fake-factory".
+In the search results, you will see a link to the ``python/pyfaker/meta.yaml`` file.
 Open that file.

 To save this small file locally, copy its contents, open your favorite text editor, open a new file, and paste its contents.